Which country is cheaper, Portugal or the Czech Republic?

 Here are a few typical costs in the Czech Republic for activities, ticket prices, and tours that come from previous visitors:

 Here are a few actual costs in the Czech Republic for available activities, ticket prices, and tours:

 Some specific costs of activities, tours, and entrance tickets for Portugal are as follows:

-Here are a few samples of the prices for alcohol and nightlife in the Czech Republic from other travelers:
+Below are a few samples from actual travelers for alcohol and nightlife costs in the Czech Republic: